 LOCATION: Volume 33, Tab 1

 DEFINITION: See Title 25 Pa.
-Code, Chapter 71, Chapter 72 and Chapter 73
+Code, Chapter 71, Chapter 72, and Chapter 73

 DEFINITIONS AND ACRONYMS

 Absorption Area—A component of an individual or community sewage system where partially treated effluent liquid from a treatment tank seeps into the soil; it consists of soil or an aggregate-filled area containing subsurface piping or tubing for the distribution of the partially treated effluent liquid and the soil or sand/soil combination located beneath the aggregate.